Cohen-Or/cohen-or.github.io/posts/time_series_momentum.md

 *Time series momentum* is identified by looking at the asset's price history, while *cross-sectional momentum* is identified by benchmarking the assets performance over other assets.
 Both can be identified over varying time horizons.

-Like with any trading strategy, momentum strategies have their unique risks and limitations and overlooking them is a surefire way to losing money.
+Like with any trading strategy, momentum strategies have their unique risks and limitations; Overlooking them is a surefire way to losing money.
 The primary enemy of momentum is its counterpart effect, mean-reversion, since there is simply no guarantee that the trend will persist and not reverse sharply.
 Market conditions also play a crucial role since momentum performs well in trending markets but struggles in sideways or volatile markets.
 Finally, there are also the pitfalls common to all quantitative strategies such as overfitting and the low signal-to-noise ratio.

 The researched of Moskowitz et al. [2] found that the the longer the time horizon the higher the likelihood of momentum to revert or decay.
 Shorter time horizons therefor result in higher Sharpe ratio at the expense of higher trading fees.